 Nature photography is restricted to the use of the photographic process to depict all branches of natural history, except anthropology and archeology, in such a fashion that a well-informed person will be able to identify the subject material and certify its honest presentation.

 – The storytelling value of a photograph must ve weighed more than the pictorial quality while maintaining high technical quality.

 – Human elements shall not be present, except where those human elements are integral parts of the nature story such as nature subjects, like barn owls or storks, adapted to an environment modified by humans, or where those human elements are situations depicting natural forces, like hurricanes or tidal waves.

-– Scientific bands, scientific tags or radio collars on wild are permissible.
+– Scientific bands, scientific tags, or radio collars in the wild are permissible.

 – Photographs of human created hybrids plants, cultivated plants. feral animals, domestic animals, or mounted specimens are ineligible, as is any form of manipulation that alters the truth photographic statement.